 A 45 minute powerpoint presentation looking at the way paintings started to be displayed in the Georgian era, culminating in the establishment of the Royal Academy and its move to Somerset House; the works of some of the eminent artists who had been nurtured by the Academy, from Lawrence to Turner and Constable.

 I do a number of talk aimed for the cruise ship market – “50 things you never knew about Norway and the Norwegians”, ditto about Sweden, Iceland and Finland.
 Rapid-fire points about lesser known and often quirky aspects of our Scandinavian neighbours!
+I also do talks on maritime history – about Captain Cook, about Captain Bligh and the Mutiny on the Bounty, about Captain Woodes Rogers, and about early explorers such as William Dampier.
+Some are famous; some are hardly household names, but all deserve to be remembered!

 What others say: